 Litigation is under process and management believes that demand is not tenable.
 ITAT has decided against the Company.
-Company has filled appeal against order of ITAT in High Court in Jan'19.
-During current year in June 2019 quarter, Case has been admitted and awaiting case listing dates.
+Company has filled appeal against order of ITAT in High Court in Jun'19.
+During previous year, Case has been admitted and awaiting case listing dates.